tipodice/telegram-llb/README.md

 # telegram-llb
 telegram-llb track and handle location updates from users.
-It responds to specific commands and stores location data in a database.
+It responds to specific commands and stores location data in a simple json database.
 Below, you'll find instructions on how to set up and run the bot.

 # Installation
 Before you can run the bot, you need to install the required dependencies.
 To do this, navigate to the project directory and run the following command: